loopmediagroup/es-alchemy/README.md

 This flag sets `include_in_root` to true on the generated Elasticsearch mapping.
 Internally in Elasticsearch this means all fields get flattened into the root document of the mapping.

-This is useful to reduce storage size by de-duplicating or to enforce `union` target style queries.
+This is useful to reduce storage size by de-duplicating and to enforce `union` target style queries (see corresponding section for more on this).

 ### Loading Models and Indices